-On both susceptibility weighted imaging (SWI) and T2WI it consists two concentric rims surrounding the abscess cavity, one of which is hypointense (outer rim), and the other relatively more hyperintense (inner rim).
+On both susceptibility weighted imaging (SWI) and T2WI it consists of two concentric rims surrounding the abscess cavity, outer one of which is hypointense, and the inner one relatively more hyperintense.

-It has been postulated that granulation tissue lines the inner part of fibrocollagenous abscess capsule and together they form the histological basis of dual rim sign 1.
+It has been postulated that granulation tissue lines the inner part of the fibrocollagenous abscess capsule and together they form the histological basis of the dual rim sign 1.

 Cerebral abscesses tend to have low signal rims (capsule) seen best on SWI but also visible on T2/FLAIR.
 These are smooth (90%) and complete (75%).